Creating a Value Prop

 When you start to build your value proposition, the biggest challenge is determining your Unique Selling Points (USP).

 While creating your USP, it’s always best to focus around the area in which you specialize, also known as your niche.
-Structuring your statement this way allows for a naturally customer-centric angle.
+Structuring your USP statement this way allows for a naturally customer-centric angle.

 Making your value proposition about your customer helps them relate to you and puts them at ease because they feel you truly understand them and their needs.

 Taking this approach also helps answer the question: “Why should I choose to work with you?”.
-Your response can now become “Because I work with people like you every day, and I understand theirs and your specific needs.”
+Your response can now become “Because I work with people like you every day, and I understand your specific needs.”

 Answering these questions will help you nail down what separates you from your competition and will help to show your audience what you deliver that other people within your industry can’t.